rishabhxchoudhary/nextjs-portfolio/blogs/standered-dp-problems.md

 Link: https://cses.fi/problemset/task/1744/

 Given an a×b rectangle, your task is to cut it into squares.
 On each move you can select a rectangle and cut it into two rectangles in such a way that all side lengths remain integers.
 What is the minimum possible number of moves?

+Solution:

+- This is a variation of the standered DP Problem called "Minimum Cost of Cutting a Rod".
+In the standard problem, we are given a rod of length n and a list of prices for different lengths of the rod.
+The task is to cut the rod into pieces of integer lengths to maximize the total price.
+- The approach used in solving the rectangle cutting problem is similar to the standard rod cutting problem, but with some modifications to handle the two-dimensional nature of the rectangle.
+- Instead of maximizing the total price, in the rectangle cutting problem, we aim to minimize the number of cuts required.
+The DP table stores the minimum number of cuts for subproblems, considering both horizontal and vertical cuts.
+- let dp of size (a+1) x (b+1) with all values set to a very large number (1e9 is a common way to represent infinity in competitive programming).
+- For each cell (i,j), consider two cases:
+    1. Horizontal cut
+        - For each possible cut height h (1 <= h < i), calculate the minimum number of moves required for the remaining rectangle (i-h) x j and add 1 to account for the current cut.
+    2. Vertical cut:
+        - For each possible cut width w (1 <= w < j), calculate the minimum number of moves required for the remaining rectangle i x (j-w) and add 1 to account for the current cut.
+    - Take the minimum value between the horizontal cut and vertical cut for each cell and store it in dp[i][j].
+- Return dp[a][b] as the final answer.

 ```cpp:
 int main()